-For more information on our school's provision for protecting our pupils, please refer to our Safeguarding and Child Protection policies and our Allegations of Abuse Against Staff policy, both of which are available on our website here: Valley End C of E Infant School - Policies.
+For more information on our school's provision for protecting our pupils, please refer to our Safeguarding and Child Protection policy and our Allegations of Abuse Against Staff policy, both of which are available on the school website.

 All conversations and correspondence will be treated in confidence; however, it is important that all parties involved should be aware that some information may have to be shared with others as part of the handling of the complaint in accordance with this procedure.